-- C. If the member of the Association is elected he/she shall, while serving in the office to which he/she has been elected, be entitled to leave of absence upon the following basis: - 1.
+- C. If the member of the Association is elected they shall, while serving in the office to which they have been elected, be entitled to leave of absence upon the following basis: - 1.
 Parliament: leave of absence without salary for a period up to five years; - 2.
 Legislature: leave of absence for attendance at the sittings of the Legislature, subject to a pro rata reduction in salary and in responsibilities; leave of absence without salary for a period up to five years will be granted to those who choose to view such position as a full time job. - 3.
 Municipal Council, Commission or Board: leave of absence for attendance at sittings of the Council, Commission or Board subject to a pro rata reduction in salary, if significant, and in responsibilities; leave of absence without salary for a period up to five years will be granted to those who choose to view such position as a full time job. - 4.
-Mayor of a Municipality: leave of absence without salary. - D. During the extended leave, the member of the Association shall have all the normal rights of members on leave of absence.

-- E. If a member of the Association, whether serving as such or on leave granted to him/her on election to Parliament or the Legislature, is appointed a Minister of the Crown, he/she will be expected to resign his/her Ryerson post. - F. Arrangements involving full time leave of absence normally shall hold for one term of public service or five years, whichever is the longer.
-If the member of the Association continues to serve after the five year period, then he/she will be expected to resign his/her Ryerson post.
-If thereafter, he/she wishes to return to Ryerson, his/her appointment shall be by a procedure similar to that used for an original appointment.
-Arrangements involving part time leave of absence may be renewed beyond the five year period so long as the duties of the member of the Association to Ryerson do not suffer. - G. After the expiry of his/her term of public service, the member of the Association, if he/she has not resigned from Ryerson in accordance with the provisions of F., shall return to Ryerson and it shall be incumbent on the Chair/Director of his/her Department/School to arrange his/her program so as to facilitate his/her return to full academic effectiveness. - H. These conditions shall not preclude the possibility of making other mutually acceptable arrangements, a copy of which shall immediately be sent to the Association.
+Mayor of a Municipality: leave of absence without salary. - D. During the extended leave, the member of the Association shall have all the normal rights of members on leave of absence. - E. If a member of the Association, whether serving as such or on leave granted to them on election to Parliament or the Legislature, is appointed a Minister of the Crown, they will be expected to resign their University post. - F. Arrangements involving full time leave of absence normally shall hold for one term of public service or five years, whichever is the longer.
+If the member of the Association continues to serve after the five year period, then they will be expected to resign their University post.
+If thereafter, they wish to return to the University, their appointment shall be by a procedure similar to that used for an original appointment.
+Arrangements involving part time leave of absence may be renewed beyond the five year period so long as the duties of the member of the Association to the University do not suffer. - G. After the expiry of their term of public service, the member of the Association, if they have not resigned from the University in accordance with the provisions of F., shall return to the University and it shall be incumbent on the Chair/Director of their Department/School to arrange their program so as to facilitate their return to full academic effectiveness. - H. These conditions shall not preclude the possibility of making other mutually acceptable arrangements, a copy of which shall immediately be sent to the Association.